QingTian1927/SearTxT-and-Texter/branches/README.md

 # Differences between the Branches
 ## Attention
 I don't really recommend using any of these branches as they are maintained with minimal effort.

-If you still want to use them, please be aware that **you may experience various kinds of bugs that may or may not damage your system.** (this should not be the case though as I've programmed SearTxT & Texter to be as non-destructive as possible)
+If you still want to use them, please be aware that **you may experience various kinds of bugs that may or may not damage your system.**

+(This should not be the case though as I've programmed SearTxT & Texter to be as non-destructive as possible)

 ### SearTxT Mix-threaded
 In this branch, the `exact searcher` is single-threaded, whereas the `approximate searcher` is multi-threaded.